easierdata/multi-temporal-crop-classification-baseline/README.md

 A configuration file, found [here](./config/default_config.yaml), is used to customize various model properties and features for model training, evaluation, and inference.
 The `custom dataset params` section in the configuration file is used to specify the dataset path, batch size, and other dataset-related parameters.
 Supply a `dataset_path` containing your dataset content and the `dataset_dir` containing the images to be used for training, validation, or inference.

-> :white_check_mark: It's important to note that the imagery that is sent through the pipeline must be preprocessed with two files per chip and must be named.
-More details on the preprocessing can be found [here](https://github.com/easierdata/multi-temporal-crop-classification-training-data/blob/main/doc/Training%20Data%20Overview.md#import-saved-dataframe-files-and-preparing-tile-chipping-process).
+> :white_check_mark: It's important to note that the data sent through the pipeline must be preprocessed.
+Two files are expected for each chip:
+> 1. Three HLS scenes merged together, with a naming convention of `chip_xxx_xxx_merged.tif`
+> 2. Label chip contaning reclassified CDL crop types (13 classes total), with a naming convention of `chip_xxx_xxx.mask.tif:`
+>
+> More details on the preprocessing can be found [here](https://github.com/easierdata/multi-temporal-crop-classification-training-data/doc/Training%20Data%20Overview.md#import-saved-dataframe-files-and-preparing-tile-chipping-process).

 ### Running the pipeline in different modes